HARVARD GSD

 BKSK Lab: Green Sheets

-Perhaps architects should stop designing with the ephemeralness of current practices, and become aware of architectural longevity.
-If buildings were allowed to adapt to the changing times, as opposed to relying heavily on rapidly obsoleting representations, then perhaps the trajectory of spatial longevity could be saved.
-It's time to make sustainable practices more transparent.
-With transparency comes application.
-The Green Sheets are a series of information snapshots about a specific technology of sustainable practices in order to inform clients and contractors.
+Architects should move beyond ephemeral practices and become aware of architectural longevity.
+If buildings are allowed to adapt to changing times, rather than relying heavily on rapidly obsoleting representations, the trajectory of spatial longevity can be preserved.
+The Green Sheets are a series of informational snapshots about specific sustainable technologies designed to inform clients and contractors.
+By making sustainable practices more transparent, we facilitate their application and integration into architectural design.

 Team: Jennifer Preston - BKSK Architects